jxnwrxght/Multi-Agent-Customer-Intake-Revenue-Prioritization-Platform/README.md

 ## Business Problem

 Service businesses receive inquiries of varying quality and urgency.
 Some requests represent immediate revenue opportunities.
 Others require follow-up, additional information, or may not be a good fit at all.
 Without a structured intake process, valuable opportunities can be delayed while low-value inquiries consume the same amount of attention.

 This project explores how specialized AI agents can help create a more consistent and scalable decision-making process.

 ---

-## Workflow

-Customer Inquiry

-↓

-Intake Agent

-↓

-Qualification Agent

-↓

-Priority Scoring Agent

-↓

-Routing Agent

-↓

-Business Outcome

----